hu5980/flutter.widgets/packages/scrollable_positioned_list/README.md

 Also allows determining what items are currently visible.

+## Custom Changed by bomo

+1. change alignment to offset
+2. get first widget info in viewport
+3. scroll to end without bounce

 ## Usage

 A `ScrollablePositionedList` works much like the builder version of `ListView`